kikrishn/Blog/_posts/2020-08-03-Visualizing-Mobius-Transformations.md

 from sage.geometry.hyperbolic_space.hyperbolic_model import moebius_transform
 H2 = HyperbolicPlane().UHP() # the Upper Half Plane model

-# We're going to plot geodesics (in different colors) so that we can follow the transformation.
-# What colors should we interpolate between?
-colorL = Color("#16365D") # This is a slate blue
-colorR = Color("#09B811") # This is a light green

 # How many (vertical) geodesics should we actually show?
 # I think showing from -2 to 10 seems sensible to start, but
 # if you're working with transformations that do stuff far